-This course covers advanced theories and practices in the field of computer design.
-Emphasis is placed on advanced use of color palettes, layers, and paths.
-Upon completion, students should be able to creatively produce designs and articulate their rationale.
+This course covers theories and practices in the field of computer design.
+Emphasis is placed on use of typography, color palettes, and layers.
+Upon completion, students should be able to creatively produce designs and use appropriate industry-standard software.

-GRD 188 Graphic Design for Web 1 2 3 3 - • •
+GRD 188 Graphic Design for Web 1